mahinkat/CMSC320_Final/README.md

 Nathan and Alex reviewed and tested all ML models, data, and hypothesis testing to ensure correct functionality.
 Nathan performed data testing and analysis for the K-Means clustering.

 **F: Visualization, Result Analysis, Conclusion:**
-Richeek and Jayden visualized the Elbow method for finding the best k-value for K-Mean Clusteting and the result of the K-Means Clustering.
+Richeek and Jayden visualized the Elbow method for finding the best k-value for K-Means Clustering and the result of the K-Means Clustering.
 Nathan performed result analysis for the K-Means clustering,  calculating a clustering evaluation metric and visualizing the clusters.

 **G: Final Tutorial Report Creation:**
-Jayden wrote the Contributions and Parts of the Introduction, Owen wrote most of introduction and introductions for each step of data science process.
-Mahin wrote/transferred everything to Github Pages, added key insights to parts of the file, and did the conclusion.
+Jayden wrote the Contributions and Parts of the Introduction, Owen wrote most of the introduction and introductions for each step of the data science process.
+Mahin wrote/transferred everything to GitHub Pages, added key insights to parts of the file, and did the conclusion.

-**H: Additional
+**H: Additional:**

 ---